bsdpot/potluck/mastodon-s3/CHECKLIST.md

 * `mastodon-s3.ini`

 ## New versions of Mastodon
-When updating to new versions of Mastodon, be sure to update the github version in:
+When updating to new versions of Mastodon, be sure to update the version in the git checkout statement in:
-* (todo: add this)
+* mastodon-s3.d/local/share/cook/bin/configure-mastodon.sh

 ## Shellcheck
 Was `shellcheck` run on all applicable shell files?